1. Explain what is Scala?

 54. How Scala Supports Both Highly Scalable And Highly Performance Applications?

-As Scala supports Multi-Paradigm Programming(Both OOP and FP) and uses Actor Concurrency Model, we can develop very highly Scalable and high-performance applications very easily.
+Answer: As Scala supports Multi-Paradigm Programming(Both OOP and FP) and uses the Actor Concurrency Model, we can develop very highly Scalable and high-performance applications very easily.

-55. Explain The Diffrence Between Concurrecy And Parallelism?
+55. Explain The Difference Between Concurrency And Parallelism?

 56. Why is there a need for broadcast variables when working with Apache Spark?

-These are read only variables, present in-memory cache on every machine.
+Answer: These are read-only variables, present in-memory cache on every machine.
 When working with Spark, usage of broadcast variables eliminates the necessity to ship copies of a variable for every task, so data can be processed faster.
 Broadcast variables help in storing a lookup table inside the memory which enhances the retrieval efficiency when compared to an RDD lookup ().

 57. What square measure implicit parameters in Scala?

-Implicit parameter is that the manner that permits parameters of a technique to be “found”.
-It’s like default parameters, however it’s a special mechanism for locating the “default” worth.
+Answer: Implicit parameter is the manner that permits parameters of a technique to be “found”.
+It’s like default parameters, however, it’s a special mechanism for locating the “default” worth.
 The implicit parameter could be a parameter to methodology or builder that’s marked as implicit.
-This implies if a parameter worth isn’t mentioned then the compiler can explore for associate degree “implicit” worth outlined among a scope.
+This implies if a parameter worth isn’t mentioned then the compiler can explore for the associate degree “implicit” worth outlined among a scope.

-58. What’s the distinction between power unit and value?
+58. What’s the distinction between the power unit and value?

-In scala, you’ll outline a variable victimization either a, val or power unit keywords.
-The distinction between val and power unit is, power unit is far like java declaration, however val is small completely different. we have a tendency to cannot modification the relevance purpose to a different reference, once the variable is asserted victimization val.
-The power unitiable outlined victimization var keywords square measure changeable and may be modified any range of times.
+Answer: In scala, you’ll outline variable victimization either a val or power unit keywords.
+The distinction between value and power unit is, the power unit is far like java declaration, however, Val is small completely different. we tend to cannot modification the relevance purpose to a different reference, once the variable is asserted victimization val.
+The power initially outlined victimization var keywords square measure changeable and may be modified any range of times.

 59. What’s formula tail in scala?

-‘Recursion’ could be a perform that calls itself.
-A perform that calls itself, as an example, a perform ‘A’ calls perform ‘B’, that calls the perform ‘C’. it’s a way used oftentimes in practical programming. so as for a tail algorithmic, the decision back to the perform should be the last perform to be performed.
+Answer: ‘Recursion’ could be a perform that calls itself.
+A perform that calls itself, as an example, a perform ‘A’ calls perform ‘B’, that calls the perform ‘C’. it’s a way used oftentimes in practical programming. so as for a tail algorithmic, the decision back to the performance should be the last performance to be performed.

 60. When Can You Use Traits?

-- There is no specific rule when you can use traits, but there is a guideline which you can consider.
+- There is no specific rule when you can use traits, but there is a guideline that you can consider.

-- If the behaviour will not be reused, then make it a concrete class.
-Anyhow it is not a reusable behaviour.
+- If the behavior will not be reused, then make it a concrete class.
+Anyhow it is not a reusable behavior.

-- In order to inherit from it in Java code, an abstract class can be used.
+- To inherit from it in Java code, an abstract class can be used.